Ecuador Presidential Hopeful Pledges to Evict Julian Assange

 Assange was given asylum by Ecuador in August 2012 and has lived in the country's London embassy since.
 But according to the Guardian, even if the supportive ruling party retains power, he will be under pressure to leave.

 “Our staff have been through a lot.
-There is a human cost,” Guillaume Long, Ecuador's foreign minister, told The Guardian.
+There is a human cost,” Guillaume Long, Ecuador's Foreign Minister, told the Guardian.
 “This is probably the most watched embassy on the planet.”